 By mastering this feature, you should be able to streamline your workflow and accomplish more in less time.
 For more information on Windows Terminal Panes, check out the Microsoft documentation page.
 This resource includes detailed explanations and handy GIF demos for each feature, ensuring you have all the tools necessary to maximize your terminal experience in Windows.

-One response to “Windows Terminal: How to Split Panes”
+One thought on “Windows Terminal: How to Split Panes”